Overcoming the Incentive Collapse Paradox: Experiments

 \section{Experiments}

-We build on the experimental framework of \citet{zrnic2024active} (codebase: \url{https://github.com/tijana-zrnic/active-inference}) to evaluate the empirical performance of the proposed incentive-aware active statistical inference framework against several baseline methods.
-We consider two datasets: the post-election survey data and the protein data.
+We build on the experimental framework of \citet{zrnic2024active} and evaluate our method on two datasets: the post-election survey data and the protein data.
+In both settings, a fixed budget is used to recruit human agents for labeling and conduct downstream statistical inference.
+We compare with three baselines: \emph{classical}, which uses the observed labels $Y_i$ directly; \emph{uniform}, which uniformly samples human-labeled data and uses $f(X_i)$ for variance reduction; and \emph{active}, which also uses $f(X_i)$ for variance reduction but adaptively queries data points following \citet{zrnic2024active}.

-In both datasets, the goal is to allocate a fixed budget to recruit human agents to label data and to conduct statistical inference on a target quantity of interest.
-We compare against three baseline methods: \emph{classical}, \emph{uniform}, and \emph{active}.
-The classical method directly uses the AI predictions and performs inference based on them.
-The uniform method samples data uniformly, without accounting for heterogeneity across units.
-The active method is the active statistical inference procedure of \citet{zrnic2024active}, which adaptively selects data points to query human agents.

-For both the uniform and active methods, we assume payments are set to induce human effort level $e = 0.8$.
-Since human agents are not perfectly accurate at this effort level, the resulting estimators from these two methods are biased.
-To enable a fair comparison, we implement an additional debiasing step for both methods.
+For all three baseline methods, payments are set to induce human effort level $e = 0.8$.
+Since human agents are not perfectly accurate at this effort level, the resulting estimators from these methods are biased.
+To enable a fair comparison, we implement an additional debiasing step for all three methods.
 Implementation details are provided in Appendix~\ref{app:experiment_details}.
+We use $q(e)=e$ and $c(e)=\tfrac{1}{2}e^2$ and assume risk-neutral utility $\mu(b)=b$.